F-LAB-Systems/SITL_2021/README.md

 cd PX4-Autopilot
 make px4_sitl gazebo //QuadCopter
 ```
-You can visit <a href="https://docs.px4.io/master/en/simulation/gazebo.html">PX4</a> website for more models
+You can visit <a href="https://docs.px4.io/master/en/simulation/gazebo.html">PX4 website</a> for more models.

 The terminal may prompt you to install some python modules during this installation.
 for example